ludwigschwardt/python-gnureadline/README.rst

 proper Readline support, this module provides it by bundling the standard Python readline module with the GNU Readline source code, which is compiled and statically linked to it.
-The end result is a package which is simple to install and requires no extra shared libraries.
+The end result is a package which is simple to install and only requires the system-dependent ncurses library.

 The module is called *gnureadline* so as not to clash with the existing readline module in the standard library.
 It supports two general needs: